Table of Contents_

-The Sony Cyber Shot W830 is an inexpensive, compact camera that leans heavily into better image quality, including image stability, making it ideal for vacations.
+The Sony Cyber-Shot W830 is an inexpensive, compact camera that leans heavily into better image quality, including image stability, making it ideal for vacations.

 It’s clear Sony favors image quality over video in the case of the DSC-W830.
 Equipped with a 20.1 megapixel CCD sensor (1/2.3-inch sensor size), image stabilization technology with Optical SteadyShot, a shutter speed of 1/30, and an optical zoom lens reaching 8x—the Sony DSC-W830 is more than ready to take excellent photos, even in low light and shaky hands.
 You can even take some pretty nice 360 sweep panorama shots.
 Video quality, on the other hand, is severely lacking.
 This is evident by its 720p HD video output, which is abysmal in this day and age.

 With that said, if you want a more complete package—better video resolution, sharper image quality, more features—we recommend the Canon PowerShot G7 X Mark II.
-But for high quality video recording, use the Olympus Tough TG-6.
+But for high-quality video recording, use the Olympus Tough TG-6.

-The Sony DSC-W830’s performance puts in the realm of “average.”
+The Sony DSC-W830’s performance puts it in the realm of “average.”
 Is that a bad thing?
 No, but if you want an inexpensive camera for taking photos on vacation, the Sony DSC-W830 is perfect.
 It’s compact and can withstand any shaky situations you’re in (like a boat).
 A camera like that doesn’t need Wi-Fi or Bluetooth; just a memory card.